Hull Mulching Services

 Contact Hull's Department of Public Works for Municipal Mulch Programs & Yard Waste Management

-Residents of Hull can access seasonal mulch and compost through municipal programs coordinated by the Department of Public Works.
-Spring and fall are the primary distribution periods, with bulk mulch pickup available at designated locations.
-A resident permit or sticker is typically required for access.
-Yard waste disposal must follow Massachusetts regulations: only biodegradable paper bags are accepted (no plastic), and brush must be bundled in 4-foot lengths, weighing less than 50 lbs, and tied with biodegradable twine.
-The Transfer Station operates on set hours and may require permits or fees for certain materials.
-Municipal mulch is sourced from local tree maintenance and storm debris, ensuring clean, pesticide-free, and properly aged (6-12 months) wood waste.
-For more information, contact:
+Residents of Hull benefit from robust municipal mulch and yard waste programs coordinated by the Department of Public Works.
+Seasonal mulch distribution typically occurs in spring and fall, with bulk pickup available at designated locations.
+Residents must present a valid permit or sticker for access.
+Finished compost and mulch blends are produced from municipal tree maintenance and storm debris, ensuring sustainable sourcing.
+Yard waste disposal follows Massachusetts regulations: only biodegradable paper bags are accepted (no plastic), and brush must be bundled in 4-foot lengths weighing less than 50 lbs using biodegradable twine.
+The Transfer Station operates on set hours and may require permits or fees for disposal.
+All municipal mulch is sourced from clean, pesticide-free wood waste, aged for 6-12 months to prevent disease, and certified free of construction debris.
+For more information or to coordinate yard waste disposal:

 Hull Department of Public Works